mahyar-e/Ballistic-Deposition/README.md

 Here is a link to the [surface growth wikipedia](https://en.wikipedia.org/wiki/Surface_growth)

-Here is the ruslt for 100 particles falling on surface with width of 100 pixels:
+This is the result for 100 particles falling on surface with width of 100 pixels:

 ![download](https://github.com/mahyar-e/Ballistic-Deposition/assets/78594407/5e837b82-03cf-49e6-956a-3557ffbe11b5)